 abruptly breaking off.
 The female has a similar, usually shorter song which is slightly higher in pitch and has a 'tinny' quality.

 The B-song is a short sequence of accelerating staccato notes with the rhythm not unlike a table-tennis ball bouncing on a hard surface - bup bup bup-bup-bupbupbupbupburrt.
 Again, the female has a similar higher-pitched call which is used in courtship duets with the male.

-Hunting & Food: The Guatemalan Screech Owl feeds mainly on insects and larger arthropods.
+Hunting & Food: The Middle American Screech Owl feeds mainly on insects and larger arthropods.
 Occasionally takes small terrestrial vertebrates.
 Prey is caught by swooping on it from a perch, or in flight.
 Frequently hunts at forest edge or in clearings where it takes insects in flight.
 Insects are also taken from branches or from the ground.

 Breeding: Not well studied.
 Nests in natural tree cavities, especially woodpecker holes and knotholes.
 2-3 white eggs are laid on the debris already in the hole.

 Habitat: Humid to semi-arid forest (evergreen or semi-deciduous) as well as dense scrubby woodland.
 Ranges from sea level up to about 1500m.